sinusgamma/Deep-learning-air-pollution-forecaster/README.md

 * Instead of numerical weather forecast data we use station data for training.
 We don't use numerical forecast data for the training, because the numerical forecast can be wrong, and for training, we need 'perfect' weather prediction, because our model is responsible only for the air pollution prediction part.
 * With the above simplifications, we use the station data as our forecast for training and validation.
 Reanalysis data could be better, later the station data can be replaced by that.
 * Our forecast is valid only for the location of Teleki square airquality station.
-* The trained model can be used real weather forecast data to predict air pollution.
+* The trained model can use real weather forecast data to predict air pollution.
+* One step in our model is one day.
+The daily average obscure the weather patterns during a day.
+An other model with hourly inputs could perform better.

 ### Model description

 In time t we know the weather forecast for that time t, and we know the pollution concentration from time t-1.
 Our goal is to calculate the pollution concentration in time t.
-If we substitute the forecasted concentration in time t we can calculat the concentration in time t+1 . . .
+If we substitute the forecasted concentration in time t we can calculat the concentration for time t+1, and so on.

 We used daily data, in our model one step is one day.